SC5/sc5-machine-learning/glossary.md

 #### Multi-layer perceptron
 See feed-forward artificial neural networks.

+#### Non-parametric learning algorithm
+A _non-parametric_ learning algorithm is an algorithm that a) makes no assumptions regarding the form of the hypothesis function and b) can thus have a variable set of parameters for the function.
+Random forests and K-NN are examples of non-parametric algorithms.

 #### Naïve Bayes
 A collective term for supervised Bayesian learning algorithms that assume independence between features.